aldettinger/camel-quarkus-workshop/README.md

 ```

 It should take only few seconds.
-Let's look at the produced artifacts as it was done below:
+Let's look at the produced artifacts, for instance using the command below:

 ```
 ls target/quarkus-app